apache/shardingsphere/Proposal.md

 ### Orphaned products

-Two development teams in JingDong and Dangdang will continue to work on Sharding-Sphere 100% of the time for the foreseeable future with others from the growing community as well.
-And Sharding-Sphere is widely used in China by many [companies and organizations](http://shardingsphere.io/community/en/03-company/).
-So the risk of Sharding-Sphere becoming orphaned is low.
+Two development teams from JingDong and Dangdang will spare no pains to work on Sharding-Sphere in the future with contributors from the growing community.
+Also, Sharding-Sphere is widely adopted in China by many [companies and organizations](http://shardingsphere.io/community/en/03-company/).
+Thus, it is very unlikely that Sharding-Sphere becomes orphaned.

 ### Inexperience with Open Source

-The current core developers all work for a company that has led or contributed to many open source software projects, including [Apache SkyWalking (Incubating)](https://github.com/apache/incubator-skywalking), [Apache Dubbo (Incubator)](https://incubator.apache.org/projects/dubbo.html), CNCF OpenTracing, [Elastic-Job](https://github.com/elasticjob), and others.
-Therefore, there is low risk related to inexperience with open source software and processes.
+The current core developers all work for companies that have developed or contributed to many open source projects, such as [Apache SkyWalking (Incubating)](https://github.com/apache/incubator-skywalking), [Apache Dubbo (Incubator)](https://incubator.apache.org/projects/dubbo.html), CNCF OpenTracing, [Elastic-Job](https://github.com/elasticjob) and so on.
+Therefore, we believe we have enough experience to deal with open source.

 ### Homogenous Developers

-The current core developers work across a variety of organizations including Jingdong, Dangdang and some individual developers.
-While CHINA TELECOM, Sohu, DataMan and Enniu are interesting on Sharding, and we plan to encourage them to contribute and invite them to work together.
+The current core developers work across a variety of organizations including Jingdong and Dangdang; some individual developers are accepted as core developers of Sharding-Sphere as well.
+Considering that CHINA TELECOM, Sohu and Shurenyun have shown great interest in Sharding-Sphere, we plan to encourage them to contribute and invite them as contributors to work together.

 ### Reliance on Salaried Developers

-Two of the core developers are paid by their employer to contribute to the Sharding-Sphere project.
-We expect that Sharding-Sphere development will continue with salaried developers, and are committed to growing the community to include non-salaried developers as well.
+At present, two of the core developers are paid by their employer to contribute to Sharding-Sphere project.
+It is estimated that the development of Sharding-Sphere will be continued with mainly salaried developers, and we will make efforts to attract more volunteers and grow the community.

 ### Relationships with Other Apache Products

-Sharding-Sphere team worked with the SkyWalking team to introduce an automatic prober of Sharding-Sphere to send performance data to SkyWalking.
-Zookeeper is integrated as one of the service registration/discovery mechanisms.
+An automatic prober of Sharding-Sphere is introduced into SkyWalking to send APM data.
+Saga provided by ServiceComb is adopted by Sharding-Sphere as one of the distributed transaction processing engines.
+Sharding-Sphere integrates Apache Zookeeper as one of the service registration/discovery mechanisms.

 ### A Excessive Fascination with the Apache Brand

-The Sharding-Sphere community acknowledges the value and recognition that the Apache brand would bring to the Sharding-Sphere project.
-However, our primary interest is in the community building process and long-term stability that the Apache Software Foundation provides for its projects.
+We acknowledge the value and reputation that the Apache brand would bring to Sharding-Sphere.
+However, our primary interest is in the excellent community provided by Apache Software Foundation, in which all the projects could gain stability for long-term development.

 ## Documentation